Least Redundant Gated Recurrent Neural Network: Related work

 \section{Related work}

-Early RNNs \cite{1986jordan,1990elman,1987robinson+1,1988werbos} suffered from the problem of gradient vanishing/exploding defined by \citet{1994bengio+2}: A~small change in the RNN's weights causes its future output's change that is vanishing or exploding in time.
-As a~result, the impact of the RNN's weights on its performance is either close to zero or close to infinity.
+Early RNNs \cite{1986jordan,1990elman,1987robinson+1,1988werbos} suffered from the problem of gradient vanishing/exploding, defined by \cite{1994bengio+2}: A~small change in the RNN's weights causes its future output's change that is vanishing or exploding in time.
+As a~result, the impact of RNN's weights on its performance is either close to zero or infinity.
 In either case, it is impossible to train such a~network.
-A~gradient norm clipping strategy proposed in \citep{2013pascanu+2} may mitigate this problem to some extent.
+A~gradient norm clipping strategy proposed in \cite{2013pascanu+2} may mitigate this problem to some extent. \cite{arjovsky2016unitary} used orthogonal matrices of weights in shallow RNNs to stabilize the gradient successfully.

-The aforementioned problem was alleviated at a cell level with Long Short-Term Memory (LSTM) networks \cite{1997hochreiter+1}.
+The gradient vanishing/exploding problem was alleviated at a cell level with Long Short-Term Memory (LSTM) networks \cite{1997hochreiter+1}.
 A~neuron in such a~network is a~state machine with several so-called gates.
 The neuron generally preserves its state from one time to another but may also change it.
 The change depends on the dot product of the neuron inputs and its weights computed in its gates.
-LSTM was further improved by introducing the forget gate \citep{1999gers}, enabling the cell to reset its own state, and peephole connections \citep{2000gers+2}.
+LSTMs have been enhanced with batch normalization of a recurrent signal \cite{2017cooijmans+4}.

-\citet{2014cho+6} proposed an architecture based on much simpler neurons called Gated Recurrent Unit (GRU).
-Despite its simplicity and slightly inferior performance, it generally preserved the favorable properties of LSTM.
+\cite{2014cho+6} proposed an architecture based on neurons simpler than those in LSTMs, called Gated Recurrent Units (GRUs).
+Despite its simplicity, it generally preserved the favourable properties of LSTM. \cite{2018li+4} proposed a~unit whose state was only computed based on its previous state and the outputs of the preceding neural layer.
+Networks based on such units, Independently Recurrent Neural Networks (IndRNNs), tend to outperform LSTMs and GRUs.

+Capturing long-term dependencies in input sequences is a~crucial challenge that RNNs face. \cite{2017chang+9} proposed to increase the lag of recurrent connections in higher network layers geometrically. \cite{2018campos+4} introduced SkipRNN that learns to skip state updates and shorten the effective size of the computational graph. \cite{2018tallec+1} prove that RNNs operate via transformations of time, and the gates in LSTM and GRU networks are a~straightforward way to perform these transformations.

-LSTMs and GRUs are usually organized in several layers stacked on top of one another.
-Input to each neuron within a~layer includes the previous states of all the neurons in the layer. \citet{2018li+4} proposed a~unit whose state was only computed based on its own previous state and the outputs of the preceding neural layer.
-According to the authors, networks based on such units, called Independently Recurrent Neural Networks (IndRNNs), tend to outperform LSTMs.
+LSTMs and GRUs are usually organized in several layers stacked on top of one another \cite{2013graves}.
+Input to each neuron within a~layer includes the previous states of all the neurons in the layer.
+This way, at each time instant, the network input undergoes a~deep transformation.
+However, the internal state of the network undergoes only a~shallow, single-layer transformation.